naninovel/docs/docs/en/guide/getting-started.md

 ## First Steps

 A few sample scripts are scaffolded into the `Assets/Scenario` folder, and the [Story Editor](/guide/editor) tab is automatically opened on the initial Naninovel install.
-Click the "Play" button at the top of the scenario editor to enter play mode.
+Click the "Play" button at the top of the story editor to enter play mode.

 ![?width=400](https://i.gyazo.com/664efe9237b14ee091fded317a2cab4a.png)